 The PPCSP aims to keep the momentum going behind party reform and inclusive political attitudes, with all attending parties expressing their strong support for these interventions and optimism for their long term democratic impact.
 By reaching out across the party spectrum so soon after the commencement of dialogue through IPOD, there is an opportunity for political actors to work in coordination with one another and build trust, in turn leading to a more pluralistic political culture.
 As well as activities for parties, there will also be public awareness events held in Uganda’s districts that will connect civil society organizations more closely to decision makers and open the door to politically-excluded groups, such as women.

-The PPCSP is funded by the governments of Austria, Denmark, Ireland, the Netherlands, Norway, Sweden, together with the European Union.
+The PPCSP is funded by the governments of Austria, Denmark, Ireland, the Netherlands, Norway, and Sweden, together with the European Union.